The Man Your Man Could Smell Like: Initial commercials

 The ad was first broadcast online on 4 February 2010.
-It debuted on U.S. television four days later during the commercial breaks for new episodes of American Idol and Lost and coverage of the 2010 Winter Olympics.
+It debuted on American television four days later during the commercial breaks for new episodes of American Idol and Lost and coverage of the 2010 Winter Olympics.
 This delay was timed to take advantage of the predicted increase interest in advertising for the days following Super Bowl XLIV.
 Its release was widely commented on in the American media, with features appearing in publications such as the Los Angeles Times and the New York Daily News, and Mustafa was invited to appear on several television talk shows, including The Oprah Winfrey Show.
 The Man Your Man Could Smell Like was a popular, critical, and financial success.
-By the end of June 2010, it had been viewed online over 11,000,000 times, and had received a number of honours from the advertising and television industries, including the Grand Prix at the Cannes Lions International Advertising Festival, the most prestigious award ceremony of the marketing community.
+By the end of June 2010, it had been viewed online over 11 million times, and had received a number of honors from the advertising and television industries, including the Grand Prix at the Cannes Lions International Advertising Festival, the most prestigious award ceremony of the marketing community.
 At one point in mid-July 2010, videos from the series accounted for eight of the top eleven most-popular videos on YouTube.

 Filmed at the same time as the main commercial was a 15-second "sting" entitled "Did You Know", in which the camera zooms out of Mustafa to reveal that he is riding a horse backwards.

 "Questions" and "Boat"

-In June 2010, a third commercial entitled "Questions" began to air on television.
-The new commercial followed a similar single-shot format to the original ad, and again promoted Old Spice Red Zone After Hours Body Wash.

 The ad expanded upon the first commercial, which featured two changes of location, and only one on camera (the bathroom "set" lifting away).
 In "Questions", there were more frequent changes of location with more extravagant transitions.
 Mustafa begins at a shower station on the beach.
 The scenery splits in half (as do false legs and a towel) and pulls away to reveal Mustafa log rolling before he walks across the surface of a lake (catching a falling cake mid-stride) into a kitchen (power-sawing a countertop mid-stride) to the top of a waterfall, which he "swan dives" off into a hot tub, which then collapses to reveal that Mustafa is sitting on a motorcycle, his shorts having been replaced by jeans.
 He performs the entire commercial without breaking eye contact with the camera, while addressing female viewers and asking rhetorical questions on what they like, implying that if their man used Old Spice, then he could bring them these things.